-Because collecting longitudinal data becomes more important in academic research nowadays and because I was unsatisfied with the avaible tools, I developed DearScholar.
+Because collecting longitudinal data becomes more important in academic research nowadays and because limitations with available tools, I (Peter) developed DearScholar.

-DearScholar allows researchers to easily and orderly collect rich and diverse qualitative and quantitative data over long periods of time to answer research questions about inter- and intra-individual changes, developments, and processes.
+DearScholar allows researchers to easily and orderly collect rich and diverse qualitative and quantitative data over short and long periods of time to answer research questions about inter- and intra-individual changes, developments, and processes.

 An academic publication in which DearScholar is described and discussed is under way.

-Many thanks to the StackOverflow community for their (technical) help and the Framework7 people for their splendid tools; Glenn Houtgraaf MSc, the ICT Services (Radboud University, Nijmegen) for their advice; prof. dr. Sandra van Thiel for her encouragements; a big hug to all respondents for their effort and feedback during the developmental process; and last but not least, thanks to my family for being so awesome!
+Many thanks to the StackOverflow community for their (technical) help and the Framework7 people for their splendid tools; Glenn Houtgraaf MSc, Liesbeth Faas MSc, and the ICT Services (Radboud University, Nijmegen) for their advice, testing, and feedback; prof. dr. Sandra van Thiel for her encouragements; a big hug to all respondents for their effort and feedback during the developmental process; and last but not least, thanks to my family for being so awesome!

 Security is important and cool.

-Protected by username, password and a personal PIN code (or Touch ID / Face ID when available);
+Protected by username, password and a personal PIN code (or Touch ID / Face Recogition when available);

 Secure data transmission over SSL to a secure server in the Netherlands;